Grace Jones: 1948–1973: Early life and modeling career

 Marjorie and Robert eventually brought their children – including the 13 year-old Grace – to live with them in the US, where they had settled in Lyncourt, Salina, New York, near Syracuse.
 It was in the city that her father had established his own ministry, the Apostolic Church of Jesus Christ, in 1956.
 Jones continued her schooling and after she graduated, enrolled at Onondaga Community College majoring in Spanish.
 Jones began to rebel against her parents and their religion; she began wearing makeup, drinking alcohol, and visiting gay clubs with her brother.
 At college, she also took a theatre class, with her drama teacher convincing her to join him on a summer stock tour in Philadelphia.
 Arriving in the city, she decided to stay there, immersing herself in the Counterculture of the 1960s by living in hippie communes, earning money as a go-go dancer, and using LSD and other drugs.
 She later praised the use of LSD as "a very important part of my emotional growth...
 The mental exercise was good for me".

 She moved back to New York at 18 and signed on as a model with Wilhelmina Models.
 She moved to Paris in 1970.
 The Parisian fashion scene was receptive to Jones's unusual, androgynous, bold, dark-skinned appearance.
-Yves St. Laurent, Claude Montana, and Kenzo Takada hired her for runway modelling, and she appeared on the covers of Elle, Vogue, and Stern working with Helmut Newton, Guy Bourdin, and Hans Feurer.
+Yves St. Laurent, Claude Montana, and Kenzo Takada hired her for runway modelling, and she appeared on the covers of Elle, Vogue Hommes, and Stern working with Helmut Newton, Guy Bourdin, and Hans Feurer.
 Jones also modelled for Azzedine Alaia, and was frequently photographed promoting his line.
-While modelling in Paris, she shared an apartment with Jerry Hall and Jessica Lange.
+While modelling in Paris, she met Jerry Hall and Jessica Lange.
 Hall and Jones frequented Le Sept, one of Paris's most popular gay clubs of the 1970s and 1980s, and socialised with Giorgio Armani and Karl Lagerfeld.
 In 1973, Jones appeared on the cover of a reissue of Billy Paul's 1970 album Ebony Woman.